Fun and Games (Better Call Saul)

 "Fun and Games" is the ninth episode of the sixth season of Better Call Saul, the spin-off television series of Breaking Bad.
 It was directed by Michael Morris and written by Ann Cherkis.
 The episode aired on AMC and AMC+ on July 18, 2022, before debuting online in certain territories on Netflix the following day.
 In the episode, Gus Fring discusses the death of Lalo Salamanca with the cartel, Mike Ehrmantraut ties up a loose end, and Jimmy McGill and Kim Wexler deal with the aftermath of Howard Hamlin's murder.

 "Fun and Games" was met with critical acclaim, particularly for its character development and the performances of Bob Odenkirk and Rhea Seehorn as Jimmy and Kim.
-It marks the final appearance for Giancarlo Esposito (Gus Fring).
+It marks the final appearance for Giancarlo Esposito, who plays Fring.
 An estimated 1.22 million viewers saw the episode during its first broadcast on AMC.